 Whenever I passed any mirror, either at home or at the mall, I became conscious.

-Sometimes, I felt washed out but kept my reasons strong and stayed focused on the result.
+Sometimes, I felt washed out, but I kept my reasons strong and stayed focused on the result.
 I used hats, scarves and bands to cover the demarcation.

 I focused on being fit, healthy and at peace.

-After I crossed the six months mark, I never really bothered, and time just flew.
+After I crossed the six-month mark, I never really bothered, and time just flew.

 I took pictures during my transition and admired all the silver sisters on Instagram.
 The support and inspiration I got from the silver sisters made the transition fun and exciting.